Last updated: June 7, 2026

 Before mid-20th-century consolidation, Marion County operated a thick network of small schools.
 Most were one-room or two-room buildings serving a single cove, ridge, or company camp.
 Some were subscription schools funded by parents; others were common schools under the post-1867 state system; a handful were private academies; and two were explicitly segregated Black schools in addition to McReynolds in South Pittsburg.
-The list on this page draws on the TNGenWeb Marion County schools roster, Nonie Webb's in-progress catalog Old Schools, Teachers, & Students of Marion Co., Tennessee, and the South Pittsburg Historic Preservation Society's records.
-Where a school's community, dates, or status cannot be pinned down in available sources, the entry says so plainly.
+The list on this page draws on the TNGenWeb Marion County schools roster, the late local historian Nonie Webb's catalog Old Schools, Teachers, & Students of Marion Co., Tennessee and her companion Marion County, Tennessee: History & Keepsake Memories, and the South Pittsburg Historic Preservation Society's records.
+Where a school's community, dates, or status cannot be pinned down, the entry says so plainly.

 How schooling developed in Marion County